Epidemium/Epidemium_Main/data-explorer/README.md

 - open a Terminal
 - `cd` into data-explorer/src
-- create a directory there named data: `mkdir data'
+- create a directory there named data: `mkdir data`
 - in the Finder or the terminal, copy the CSV-exported file into this newsly-created directory. call it `data.csv`
 - start a web server there using Python: